rpmuller/ePubs/WesternPhilosophy.md

-to avoid obstacles in the field, he may feel that such a view w becoming in a cavalry officer, hut not in a philosopher, whose business, after all, is with thought: he may fcrl that in the paatton and noise of violent motion there is no nxm for the fainter rou*c of reason, no leisure for the diaintcrrstrd contemplation in which greatness is sought, not by turbulence, but by the grratne* of the universe which is mirrored.
+to avoid obstacles in the field, he may feel that such a view w becoming in a cavalry officer, hut not in a philosopher, whose business, after all, is with thought: he may fcrl that in the paatton and noise of violent motion there is no nxm for the fainter rouc of reason, no leisure for the diaintcrrstrd contemplation in which greatness is sought, not by turbulence, but by the grratne* of the universe which is mirrored.
 In that oue, he nuy he tempted